 - They respond fast: Most people don’t speak or type at lightning speed, so that’s a dead giveaway.

 - They don’t speak naturally: While some chatbots have been programmed to not come across as robotic-sounding, the use of constant complete sentences should raise eyebrows.
-Most people speak in fragments and are a bit more relaxed in conversations through messenger.
+Most people speak in fragments and are a bit more relaxed when chatting in messenger.

 - They repeat the same message: While it’s not odd that you may have to repeat yourself in a conversation, most people rarely say the same exact thing twice.

 - They seemingly send you a link out of nowhere: If you’re in a chat message describing your issue and the response you get is a link to a product related to the discussion, you’re probably talking to a chatbot.
-They can’t solve all of your questions, but they can certainly recommend quick solutions.
+They can’t solve all of your questions, but they can certainly recommend quick solutions or next steps.